uol-arcade/webglsl-editor/README.md

 To install, clone this repo and run `npm install`.
 You can then use `start.bat` (on Windows) or `npm run start` to start the editor in development mode.

 ## Versioning
 The current version is `0.0.1`.
-The GLSL editor consists of a blank text-editor and no functionality.
+The GLSL editor consists of a blank tabbed text-editor and no functionality.

 ### Previous versions
 | Version | Date | Notes  |